ivanbgd/reduce-image-size-python/README.md

 - JPEG quality, on a scale from 0 (worst) to 95 (best); the default is 75; ignored in case of PNGs: `--quality [QUALITY]`

 ## Notes
-Developed in Python 3.12.0.
+- Developed in Python 3.12.0.
-Tested on an x86-64 CPU with Windows 11 with JPEGs and PNGs.
+- Tested on an x86-64 CPU with Windows 11 with JPEGs and PNGs.
-Might work with other image formats, too, but this hasn't been tested.
+- Might work with other image formats, too, but this hasn't been tested.
-Other OSes haven't been tested, but should work.
+- Other OSes haven't been tested, but should work.

 ## Running the Application
-The described steps work on Windows, but should be similar for other OSes.

-### Windows
 Go to the repository directory.

 Create & activate virtual environment and install requirements: